South Island kōkako

 The South Island kōkako (Callaeas cinereus) is a forest bird endemic to the South Island and Stewart Island of New Zealand.
 Unlike its close relative, the North Island kōkako (C. wilsoni), it has largely orange wattles, with only a small patch of blue at the base, and was also known as the orange-wattled crow (though it was not a corvid).
-The last accepted sighting in 2007 was the first considered genuine since 1967, although there have been several other unauthenticated reports - (and see note about search campaign below).
+The last accepted sighting in 2007 was the first considered genuine since 1967, although there have been several other unauthenticated reports – (and see note about search campaign below).

 In 2012 the Department of Conservation revised its criteria for species extinction to be consistent with international standards, meaning that "there is no reasonable doubt that the last individual has died", and only after "exhaustive surveys" of its known range have failed.
 After this change, the possible sighting of the bird near Reefton in 2007 was accepted.
 That decision was not unanimous: the panel chair didn't believe it, and doesn't believe that the bird still exists despite his name being associated with its 'rediscovery'.
 A department report said that the species was most likely "functionally extinct", but "we are not convinced beyond reasonable doubt that the last individual of these taxa have died".

 Taxonomy

 The South Island kōkako was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He coined the binomial name Glaucopis cinerea.
 The specific epithet cinereus is Latin meaning "ash-grey" or "ash-coloured".
 Gmelin based his description on the "cinereous wattle-bird" that had been described and illustrated in 1781 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 Latham had examined a specimen in the Leverian Museum in London that had come from New Zealand.

-The North Island kōkako was formerly considered as subspecies of Callaeas cinerea, but since 2001 North Island birds have been officially recognised as C. wilsoni, and genetic evidence confirms their difference.
-Although the genus Callaeas is masculine, the species epithet cinerea is not masculinised to match, though some authors have argued it should be.
+The North Island kōkako was formerly considered as subspecies of Callaeas cinereus, but since 2001 North Island birds have been officially recognised as C. wilsoni, and genetic evidence confirms their difference.